2004-2007 Cadillac CTS-V General Discussion Discussion, Exhaust help in Cadillac CTS-V Series Forum - 2004 - 2007; ...

 B&B exhausts drone, but I'm unable to ID yours.

-It could be that you need a tune to accommodate your headers and get rid of those codes.'05 CTS-V, Maggie, Kooks, Hotchkis, Ground Control, Corsa, B&M, DSS/Hendrix, Full 3M Clear Bra, Autovation, V Headrests, CTS Console, STS-V 55w Fogs, Black Vette FRCs, Specter Werkes, Katech LS9 Clutch, SS Brake Lines, Heavymetals U-Turn Fuel Line Eliminator, Momo Combat Evo Shift Knob, Wldwhl Clear Sidemarkers, Linea Corse LC855 Wheels or OEM wheels w/'06-'07 Center Caps, plus a couple more.
-472 RWHP/411 RWTQ (Mustang Dyno).
+It could be that you need a tune to accommodate your headers and get rid of those codes.'05 CTS-V, Maggie, Kooks, Hotchkis, Ground Control, Corsa, B&M, DSS/Hendrix, Full 3M Clear Bra, Autovation, V Headrests, CTS Console, STS-V 55w Fogs, Black Vette FRCs, Specter Werkes, Katech LS9 Clutch, SS Brake Lines, Heavymetals U-Turn Fuel Line Eliminator, Momo Combat Evo Shift Knob, Wldwhl Clear Sidemarkers, Linea Corse LC855 Wheels, plus a couple more.
+Mustang dyno'd at 472 RWHP/411 RWTQ.

 Re: Exhaust help